microsoft/Logic-App-STD-Advanced-Tools/README.md

-# !!!No maintainence of this tool from 7-July 2025

 ## Introduction
 This tool integrated several useful features for Logic App Standard which not available in Logic App portal yet.<br/>
 Please use command "**LogicAppAdvancedTool -?/LogicAppAdvancedTool [COMMAND] -?**" for more information of the commands.